deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 ## Assignment Breakdown

-### Proposal - Week 5 - turn in your Proposal by 11:59 pm the night before our scheduled meeting
+### Proposal - Tuesday, September 21st by 11:59 pm

 Your proposal should be **300 words** and explain both your topic and why visualizing that data is important.
 The "so what?" as it were.